NC213: Marketing and Delivery of Quality Grains and BioProcess Coproducts

 Projected ParticipationView Appendix E: Participation

-The Executive Committee is made up of the coordinator, chair, vice-chair, past chair, secretary and objective chairs, the Industry Advisory Chair, and the U.S.D.A.
-Representative.
-The Executive Committee sets the agenda for the annual business meeting, plans special meetings and conferences, overseas production of the annual report and oversees development and revisions of the 5-year work plan.
+The Executive Committee is made up of the coordinator, chair, vice-chair, past chair, secretary and objective chairs, the Industry Advisory Chair, and the USDA Representative, and a representative of The Andersons, Inc. The Executive Committee sets the agenda for the annual business meeting, plans special meetings and conferences, overseas production of the annual report and oversees development and revisions of the five-year work plan.

 The NC-213 Technical Committee is made up of one designated representative from each of the participating organizations.
 It holds an annual business meeting, typically in conjunction with the annual NC-213 technical conference, to set future directions for the project.